GEIGEIGEIST/KLOR/docs/buildguide_acrylic.md

 ## FINAL BUILD

 This is how the final keyboard will look like.
-In this picture I use RAMA Grid keycaps in NOCT.
+In this picture you see the KLOR saegewerk, with RAMA Grid keycaps in NOCT.

 ![KLOR acrylic case](/docs/images/buildguide/acrylic_case.jpg)